SS Belgenland (1914): 1926–27 World cruise

 On 14 December 1926 Belgenland left New York at the start of her third cruise around the World.
 Her passengers included the lawyer Samuel Untermyer, who had suite 27–31 stripped of its Red Star Line furniture and refurnished with furniture from his own home for the duration of the cruise.

 She followed route similar to that of her previous two World cruises.
-However, after she left Kobe the U.S. and UK consuls advised her via wireless telegraph to avoid Shanghai.
+However, after she left Kobe the US and UK consuls advised her via wireless telegraph to avoid Shanghai.
 At first it was reported that she would visit Hong Kong instead, but instead she added a visit to Bangkok in Siam.
 Belgenland arrived back in New York on 24 April 1927, having covered 30,000 miles in 132 days and visited 23 ports in 15 countries.

 1927 transatlantic season

 After her cruise, Belgenland resumed her transatlantic service between Antwerp and New York.
 On 6 May 1927, on the ship's first eastbound voyage that year, a woman passenger found that she had been robbed of jewels, cash and cheques worth a total of $12,000, and her passport.

 In 1927 IMM transferred ownership of Belgenland from Red Star Line to another subsidiary, Frederick Leyland & Co.
 Red Star Line continued to manage her.